 The cost of participation in the mission is $5,900 CAD for CBIE members.
 The cost for a second participant from one institution will be discounted.
 This cost includes the following:

 - Breakfasts and lunches;

 - Group and individual meeting programs;

 Participants are responsible for their own international airfare (arriving in Guadalajara and departing from Puebla), health insurance, and evening meals.

-If the required number of participants is not met (i.e. 15 participants, as mentioned above) by April 1, 2017, the mission could be postponed or cancelled.
+If the required number of participants is not met (i.e. 15 participants, as mentioned above), the mission could be postponed or cancelled.
 If the mission is cancelled, all registration fees would be fully refunded.